stfc/PSyclone/doc/user_guide/dynamo0p3.rst

        arg_type(GH_OPERATOR, ...)                                      &
        /)

-The second argument-metadata entry for :ref:`scalar arguments
+The second item in a metadata entry for a :ref:`scalar argument
-<dynamo0.3-scalar>` describes what is the Fortran primitive (intrinsic)
+<dynamo0.3-scalar>` describes the Fortran primitive (intrinsic)
 type of the data of a kernel argument.
 The currently supported values are ``GH_REAL`` and ``GH_INTEGER`` for ``real`` and ``integer`` data, respectively.
 Valid data types for each Dynamo0.3 API argument type are specified later in this section (see :ref:`dynamo0.3-kernel-valid-data-type`).

-The third entry to argument metadata for scalars and the second for all other argument types describes how the Kernel makes use of the data being passed into it (the way it is accessed within a Kernel).
+The third component of argument metadata for scalars and the second for all other argument types describes how the Kernel makes use of the data being passed into it (the way it is accessed within a Kernel).
 This information is mandatory.
 There are currently 5 possible